 Once Nick finished building the sofa I couldn’t wait to set it up with the cushions and pillows we had purchased to see the final look and test out just how comfy it is.
 Because we all know, furniture can look beautiful, but it needs to be comfortable too.

 These outdoor cushions we bought for the sofa and the chair are absolutely perfect.
-They are a beautiful colour, and hold their shape really well.
+They are a beautiful colour, and hold their shape really well (these are two very similar options here and here).
 I also added these striped pillows and textured lumbar pillow to complete the look.